TheRainbowPhoenix/PythonExtra/README.md

 - Fix not world switching during filesystem accesses (very unstable)
 - Fix current working directory not changing during a module import (for relative imports)
-- Fix accumulated events being processed when the program "ends" (if we can detect that)

 Python features:
 - Compare features with existing implementations and other brands